 Kevin M. Tierney, Sr. is currently the president and chief executive officer and director of North Shore Bank.
 In addition to ECCF, Kevin also serves on the boards of the planning office for Urban Affairs in Boston and North Shore Chamber of Commerce, and as a director on several other local nonprofit organizations.
 Mr. Tierney attended Merrimack College and Northeastern University, and earned a master’s in banking from Sheshunoff Banking Institute at Louisiana State University.
 Kevin lives in Danvers.
 He joined the ECCF board in 2012.

 Hunt's Photo & Video

 Rich Yagjian has nearly 20 years of experience serving on nonprofit boards, primarily in Essex County.
-Yagjian currently serves at the Griffin Museum of Photography and at Montserrat College of Art.
+Yagjian currently serves at Montserrat College of Art.
 He is on the board of directors of North Shore Bank and serves as chairman of the City of Peabody retirement board.
 He is President Emeritus of the Essex National Heritage Commission and past chair of the board of trustees at North Shore Community College.
 Rich is executive vice president and chief operating officer at Melrose-based Hunt’s Photo & Video, and has over 40 years of retail leadership experience at the sales, management, and executive levels.
 Rich resides in Peabody.
 He joined the board in 2016.